GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/README.md

 The process of Trinity de novo assembly can be found in the directory [Trinity_assembly](https://github.com/GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/tree/master/Trinity_assembly).
 The output are SuperTranscripts.
 ### 3. Identify orthologous pairs between T. dubius and T. pratensis
 The process of identifying reciprocal best-hits can be found in the directory [WU-Blast_Analysis](https://github.com/GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/tree/master/WU-Blast_Analysis).
 The process of performing OrthoFinder analysis can be found in the directory [OrthoFinder_Analysis](https://github.com/GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/tree/master/OrthoFinder_Analysis).
 11,863 overlapped orthologous pairs derived from the previous two approaches are found through the process described in the directory [Shared_COREs_wu-blast_OrthoFinder](https://github.com/GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/tree/master/Shared_COREs_wu-blast_OrthoFinder).
-### 4. Identify orthologous bias without mapping bias
+### 4. Identify orthologous pairs without mapping bias
 5,400 orthologous pairs without mapping bias are found through the process described in the directory [Filter_orthologs](https://github.com/GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/tree/master/Filter_orthologs).
 These loci are used in the homeolog-specific expression analysis.
 ### 5. Homeolog-specific expression analysis
 Directory [Polyploid_alignment](https://github.com/GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/tree/master/Polyploid_alignment) describes the process of homeolog-specific expression analysis.